-I want to be Christie Brinkley when I grow up.
-Not just because she’s so freakin’ gorgeous, but because she always looks like she’s loving life and having a great time.
+I want to be Christie Brinkley when I grow up because she always looks like she’s loving life and having a great time.

 And oh, yeah, because she gets to live here, in Bridgehampton’s historic Tower Hill estate.